Research

 I explore differences in intergenerational income mobility among second generation Australians — why do some communities do better or worse than would be expected from first generation incomes alone?
 I present a new decomposition of this exceptional income mobility, finding exceptional educational mobility drives many of these differences.
 Drawing on rich survey and test score data, I provide evidence that educational mobility partly reflects a role for culture — but also the wider context of migration.
 In particular, migrants facing higher first generation income penalties tend to aspire to and acquire more education, and see it as more important to success.

-Published in the American Economic Journal: Applied Economics, Volume 12, No. 2, April 2020 (link)
+American Economic Journal: Applied Economics, 2020 || Working paper

 I use variation in the age at which children move to show that where an Australian child grows up has a causal effect on their adult income, education, marriage and fertility.
 In doing so, I replicate Chetty and Hendren (2018a) in a country with less inequality, more social mobility and different institutions.
 Across all outcomes, place typically matters most in the teenage years.
 Finally, I provide suggestive evidence of peer effects using cross-cohort variation in the peers of permanent postcode residents: those born into a richer cohort for their postcode tend to end up with higher incomes themselves.